Establishing your identity when applying for a Manitoba Driver’s Licence

 * If your surname differs from the surname on your birth certificate, a second document such as a Marriage Certificate or Certificate of Change of Name is required.

 ** Two supporting documents are required to prove you reside in Manitoba.
+Rural customers must provide at least one document containing their physical address.
+If rural customers do not have two supporting documents containing their physical address, the second document can contain their mailing address.
 Any supporting address document must be dated within 90 days of the date of application.